jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## D GHG inventory to CRFReporter xml file

-Probably the most important part in this manual. `run-ghg-master.sh` is a script that sets directories and files for the current ghg inventory and inserts inventory results to CRFReporter PartyProfile xml.
+`run-ghg-master.sh` is a script that sets directories and files for the current ghg inventory and inserts inventory results to CRFReporter PartyProfile xml.

 The `run-ghg-master.sh`is located in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin)
 directory.
 Edit the following command options if needed and update *lukeghg* package